Move over kale there’s a new superfood in town. Say hello to the golden goddess, turmeric.

 You’ll already be familiar with this gorgeous, burnt orange powder being added to your favourite curry to boost its colour and depth of flavour.
 Yes, the taste is amazing, but there are even more important reasons to add it to your diet.

 Turmeric, also known as ‘Indian Saffron’, is a well known staple of Ayurvedic medicine with a very long history of culinary and medicinal use, dating back almost 4000 years to the Vedic culture in India.

 In Hinduism and Buddhism, turmeric is linked to fertility, luck, and the sun, and it is used to dye the traditional saffron-coloured robes worn by Buddhist monks.
 Hawaiian shamans also use turmeric within their religious and medicinal practices too.

 But it’s not just ancient medicinal practices that favour turmeric – modern medicine has started to recognise turmeric’s importance too.
 With over 3000 scientific publications dealing with turmeric and its primary polyphenol curcumin within the last 25 years, it is one of the very few scientifically verified spices found to be anti-carcinogenic, anti-fungal, anti-viral, and even immune boosting.

-Here are 5 great reasons to add a little turmeric love into your diet…
+5 great reasons to add turmeric into your diet

 #1 – It boosts your brain and your mood